QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/use_case/index.md

 <div class="row row-cols-md-2"><div>

 You can create a generalization between actors.
-It means that the actors inherit all use cases linked to their parent.
+It means that the actors inherit all use cases linked to their parents.

 <div class="text-center">